|1995||Randy Johnson*||pi sp||Mariners||23.7||Albert Belle||lf||Indians||15.4|

 Also, while Schilling does not appear among the league’s season leaders in Box-Toppers points he did have the ninth-most Box-Toppers points in a single season—28.4 with the Diamondbacks in 2002.
 However, that year, he finished behind overall leader (Johnson, then his Diamondback teammate, with 33.7) and AL leader (Pedro Martinez of the Red Sox, 28.8 Box-Toppers points).

-This year, Felix Hernandez of the Mariners became the next-highest ranked player in overall Box-Toppers player rankings who never led a Box-Toppers category in points in a single season.
-Hernandez is ranked 11th in Box-Toppers points since 1995 with 162.7.
+Felix Hernandez of the Mariners is the next-highest ranked player in overall Box-Toppers player rankings who never led a Box-Toppers category in points in a single season.
+Hernandez is ranked ninth in Box-Toppers points since 1995 with 168.7.

 Chipper Jones is the highest-ranked batter who never led his league's batters in Box-Toppers points in a single season.
 Jones, third baseman for the Braves, had 149.0 Box-Toppers points, fifth among all batters since 1995.
 In his best season—2001—he had 16.7 Box-Toppers points, finishing behind NL batting leader Todd Helton of the Rockies, who had 17.0.

-Only two players have led in Box-Toppers points in both leagues
+Only three players have led in Box-Toppers points in both leagues

 - Johnson led AL pitchers in 1995 and NL pitchers from 1998 through 2002.

-Team-by-team resultsPlayers from the Boston Red Sox, St. Louis Cardinals and Colorado Rockies have led a Box-Toppers season category seven times in the past 21 years, more than any other team.
+Team-by-team resultsPlayers from the Colorado Rockies have led a Box-Toppers season category eight times in the past 22 years, more than any other team.
 Here are the number of times each team has had a player lead their league in Box-Toppers points in their category (pitching or batting):

-In 2015, Carlos Gonzalez led NL batters with 11.5 Box-Toppers points, the seventh time a Rockies player has led a Box-Toppers points category.
+In 2016, Nolan Arenado led NL batters with 10.7 Box-Toppers points, the eighth time a Rockies player has led a category—and the third straight year a Rockies player has led NL batters in Box-Toppers points.